replicatedhq/help-center/content/docs/troubleshoot/kubernetes/support-bundle/overview.md

 ## Collection

 The collection step always runs in-cluster.
-This process is controlled by the Replicated Troubleshoot Operator.
+This process is controlled by the Replicated Troubleshoot utility.

 An application vendor can write a set of collectors, which is a YAML file that defines the resources, data, commands, and more to collect when generating a support bundle.
 If no collectors are present, a default set will run that collect a wide variety of information about the cluster and the resources running in the cluster.
-The custom YAML definition can be used to limit the scope of what’s collected or ro add additional items to the collection.
+The custom YAML definition can be used to limit the scope of what’s collected or to add additional items to the collection.

 The basic format of a collector definition  is a Kubernetes YAML that can be distributed with the application.
 The YAML will look like: